ministryofjustice/cloud-platform-terraform-elasticsearch/README.md

 +--------------+             +---------------------+          +--------------+
 ```
 You can access the Elasticsearch from your local machine by doing `http://localhost:9200` and access kibana by doing `http://localhost:9200/_plugin/kibana/app/kibana`

+### Creating a public IP endpoint

+You can create an ingress resource in your namespace, fronting the `aws-es-proxy-service` SVC; see [the user guide](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/deploying-an-app/helloworld-app-deploy.html#ingress-yaml) for details.
+The HTTP endpoint is not authenticated by default, also check [the guide](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/deploying-an-app/helloworld-app-deploy.html#add-http-basic-authentication) for how to add HTTP Basic Authentication.